A geometric and combinatorial view of weighted voting: Weighted and linear games as partially ordered sets

-In this section, we ask when the posets $\w_n, \Pi_n,$ and $J_n^+$ are equal.
+In this section, we ask when the posets $\w_n^+, \Pi_n,$ and $J_n^+$ are equal.
 We prove that all weighted games in $\w_n^+$ are proper, some proper games are unweighted, and some linear games in $J_n^+$ are improper.

-In general, determining if a linear game is weighted can be difficult.
-One characterization of weighted games that will be useful below was given by Taylor and Zwicker~\cite{TZ92} in terms of general trading.
-In the following, a trade is not restricted to a one-for-one exchange of voters.
-Any number of voters can be moved among coalitions arbitrarily, provided none of the resulting coalitions contains more than one copy of any voter.
-A simple game $G$ is said to be \emph{trade robust} if for every collection $X=\{ X_1, X_2, \hdots , X_j \}$ of (not necessarily disjoint) winning coalitions in $G$, it is not possible to trade members among the coalitions to produce a collection $Y=\{ Y_1, Y_2, \hdots , Y_j \}$ such that the coalitions in $Y$ are all losing.
+Since $\w_n$ is defined by the same covering relation as $J_n$, it forms a subposet of the linear games poset $J_n$.
+We further show that $\w_n$ is an induced subposet of $J_n$.